-- Sign, date, and enter time on the chain-of-custody under "Relinquished by" entry. - Common carriers will usually not accept responsibility for handling chain-of-custody forms; therefore, place the original chain-of-custody form in the appropriate sample shipping package, and retain a copy with the field records. - □ Seal the cooler with clear packaging tape. - □ Complete other carrier-required shipping papers.
+- Sign, date, and enter time on the chain-of-custody under "Relinquished by" entry. - □ Common carriers will usually not accept responsibility for handling chain-of-custody forms; therefore, place the original chain-of-custody form in the appropriate sample shipping package, and retain a copy with the field records. - Seal the cooler with clear packaging tape and a custody seal. - □ Complete other carrier-required shipping papers.